Delta 8 THC is legal in North Carolina. But, there are certain restrictions that distributors and consumers have to follow.

 Can I order Delta-8 online legally?

 Yes, you can order products containing this cannabinoid online legally.
 Please make sure to check reviews of the product and manufacturers before buying.

-Eleven states had expressly banned products containing this compound, including Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, Rhode Island, and Utah.
+Twelve states have expressly banned products containing this compound, including Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, Rhode Island, Washington, and Utah.